apache/pulsar/site/docs/latest/functions/metrics.md

 ## Accessing metrics

-For a guide to accessing metrics created by Pulsar Functions
+For a guide to accessing metrics created by Pulsar Functions, see the guide to [Monitoring](../../deployment/Monitoring) in Pulsar.

 ## Java SDK